7e62ce85/Oratio/README.md

 # DigitalOcean Lemmy & Bitcoincash Payment Service
+(Initial API endpoint testing has been completed, with successful GET invoice generation and POST payment callback verification.
+The core API infrastructure is responding as expected, though the actual BCH payment processing is not yet implemented.)

 This project describes the final implementation of **Lemmy** and a **Bitcoincash Payment Service** (Rust-based) using Docker containers on a DigitalOcean Droplet (1GB RAM, Debian 12), with **Nginx** configured as a reverse proxy and SSL (Let's Encrypt) settings applied.